mihonapp/website/website/src/docs/guides/tracking.md

 * Status, Start & Finish date automatically changes when you start & complete a series.
 * After reading the last page of a chapter, or marking a chapter as read, the tracker's progress will update.
 * Offline progress syncs when back online.
+* Mihon uses the scoring system you selected on the tracker if the tracker allows you to pick different scoring systems (AniList, Kitsu, MangaBaka)
 :::

 ## Enhanced services